Filter list

 Find 10-20 people who represent the type of member you want in your community.

 Once you have selected your community platform, invite them and work with them to seed content and conversations.
-Be sure that they're receiving value in return for their efforts.
+Be sure that they're receiving value in return for their efforts, such as discounts, access to exclusive events or networks, and so on.

 Create content your members care about.

-There's a little bit of guesswork that goes into this upfront, but ideally, you'll have at least a rough idea.
+There's a little bit of guesswork that goes into this upfront, but ideally, you'll have at least a rough idea going into your content creation journey.
 You can start by creating content based on the conversations you've been having with potential members.
+After all, if it’s on the mind of a few, it might be on the minds of the many.

-If you can, try and create a good amount of content upfront and seed some of it before members join your community space, and slowly trickle the rest (based on the engagement plan you've already created) while you focus your efforts on other areas of community-building.
+If you can, try and create a good amount of content before launch and seed some of it before members join your community space.
+Then, slowly share the rest (based on the engagement plan you've already created) while you focus your efforts on other areas of community-building.

 Be consistent.